ColourPics/ColourPics.github.io/wiki/lists/books.md

  - Who Fears Death - Nnedi Okorafor
  - XX - Rian Hughes
  - The Castle of Crossed Destinies - Italo Calvino
- - If on a Winters Night a Traveller - Italo Calvino
  - Pale Fire - Vladimir Nabokov
  - The 2020 Comission Report on the North Korean Nuclear Attacks Against the United States - Jeffrey Lewis
  - Annihilation - Jeff Vandermeer